Yigit-Kuyu/BNN_Uncertainty_Evaluation/README.md

 ### 1. Variational Inference (VI)

 Variational Inference approximates the posterior distribution by optimizing a family of distributions to minimize the Kullback-Leibler (KL) divergence from the true posterior.
-In this code, we use the `AutoNormal` guide from Pyro for automatic variational inference.
+In this code, I use the `AutoNormal` guide from Pyro for automatic variational inference.

 ### 2. Markov Chain Monte Carlo (MCMC)

 MCMC methods sample from the posterior distribution by constructing a Markov chain that has the desired distribution as its equilibrium distribution.
-We use the No-U-Turn Sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC), for efficient sampling.
+I use the No-U-Turn Sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC), for efficient sampling.

 ### 3. Bayes by Backpropagation (BBB)